pegaltier/backtest-kit/README.md

 ### 1. Register Exchange Data Source

-You can plug any data source—CCXT for live data or a database for faster backtesting:
+You can plug any data source: CCXT for live data or a database for faster backtesting:

 ```typescript
 import { addExchange } from "backtest-kit";